Please note: At your instructor's discretion,

 -

-If you prefer, you can use the COMPUTE command using
+If you prefer, you can try to use the COMPUTE command

-menu).
-However, it is a lot clearer and easier to
+Transform menu).
+However, it is a lot clearer and

 -